muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 defined by a data model layered over top of MUON and they are complex, though certain simple cases like a Coordinate (lat/lon) might be added.

-TODO, REWRITE THIS:
-Currency types in the general case are excluded because the **Measure** types should be able to represent all their variations in a more generic manner.
+Currency types in the general case are excluded because the **Mix** possrep should be able to represent all their variations in a more generic manner.

 Media types in the general case, such as audio or still or moving visual,